Frequently Asked Questions

 About 20% of all children struggle with school-related skills like reading, mathematics, spelling and writing.
 They also often have difficulties associated with organizational skills, paying attention, studying independently, and following directions.
 Despite being smart, capable, and motivated, these particular children learn differently and need to be taught differently.

-Some of the more commonly diagnosed learning differences include dyslexia (reading, spelling, and comprehension), dyscalculia (mathematics), dysgraphia (written expression and organization of work on paper), and ADHD (attention).
-Almost all of these challenges include difficulties with time management, self-regulation when working on tasks, and remembering important concepts and facts.
+Some of the more commonly diagnosed learning differences include dyslexia (reading, spelling, and comprehension), dyscalculia (mathematics), dysgraphia (written expression and handwriting/organization of work on paper), and ADHD (attention and hyperactivity/impulsivity).
+Almost all these challenges include difficulties with time management, self-regulation when working on tasks, and remembering important concepts and facts.

 It’s now possible to identify “high risk” characteristics as early as kindergarten ages.
 At 5 or 6 years of age, students can already begin showing frustration with schoolwork, with learning the alphabet and reading basic words, and with using a pencil, crayons, or scissors with good coordination.
 Social skills can be under-developed and ability to keep up with others in class can be sources of concern to Moms and Dads.